pmjordan/TOSCA_for_TMForum/README.md

 sid.yml contains the SID extentions to TOSCA modularRouterProfile.yml contains an generic router profile and acme.yml which contains vendor specific extentions of them.

+Also a TOSCA represenation of a firewall in for use in TR255C